Grand openings are your welcome mat to the community and local businesses.

 Here are 18 grand opening tips and ideas for planning for your grand opening that I have seen or heard about over my 24+ years of entertaining.

 Tips, Ideas, and Insight for Planning a Grand Opening

 - Create a budget for the grand opening.
 Creating a budget that will allow you to have a successful grand opening, but is separate for the monthly advertising budget.

 - Select a grand opening date immediately.
 By selecting a date you can now properly prepare, plan, and schedule special guest for the grand opening in advance.
 You can inform customers, vendors, and staff months earlier and create a buzz about the “big grand opening event”.

 - Check local government regulation regarding advertising signs, inflatable, or marquee that you use to advertise your grand openings.
-Some communities have regulations and permits maybe required to have a large purple inflatable gorilla, advertising a grand opening in parkway.
+Some communities have regulations and permit maybe required to have a large purple inflatable gorilla, advertising a grand opening in a parkway.